Careers

 The information contained in this job description is not an exhaustive list of the responsibilities or duties performed by this position.
 Duties, responsibilities, and activities may change, or new ones may be assigned at any time with or without notice.

-• completed Faculty Employment Application (Note: A “fillable” form can be downloaded at https://www.trinitymidland.org/careers)
+• Completed Faculty Employment Application (Note: A “fillable” form can be downloaded at the bottom of this page).

-Additional information about Trinity School of Midland can be accessed on the School’s website at http://www.trinitymidland.org or by contacting Holly Cloud, Acting Middle School Head, at
+Additional information about Trinity School of Midland can be accessed on the school’s website at http://www.trinitymidland.org or by contacting Dr. Brian Peters, Head of Lower School, at bpeters@trinitymidland.org

 Applicants must be currently authorized to work for any employer in the U.S. on a full-time basis.
 Trinity School of Midland will not sponsor applicants for work visas.